Simple and Inexpensive Thanksgiving Tablescaping Ideas

 Photo by Libby Penner on Unsplash

-- For a neutral table with a touch of color, incorporate black and white Buffalo Check linens and ribbons to add appeal.
+- If you like a neutral table but want a touch of color, add black and white Buffalo Check linens and ribbons for extra appeal.

 - Use a plaid blanket in fall colors to double as a tablecloth.